 How are trees protected?

 - Tree preservation orders (TPOs).
 TPOs are a statutory tool used to protect trees.
 They can be used for individual trees, groups of trees, areas or woodlands and can prevent work including the cutting down, topping or lopping of trees unless prior consent has been given.
+You can find out more information in our Making a Tree Preservation Order document.

 How do I find out if a tree is protected?